ECEn 568 Microwave Remote Sensing

 Research report 25%

-Final Exam 25%
+Final Exam 24%

 Total 100%

-Class presentation: Each class member will research and prepare a 20 min lecture on a topic related to the course and approved by the instructor.
+Class presentation: Each class member will research and prepare a 15 min lecture on a topic related to the course and approved by the instructor.
 You will be graded by other class members and the instructor.
 Please negotiate your presentation date with the instructor.

 Research Report: Each class member will research and prepare a 10-15 page research paper on a topic related to the course and approved by the instructor.
-The same topic may be used for both the presentation and report with the instructor's permission.
+The same topic may only be used for both the presentation and report with the instructor's permission.
 The reports should be tutorial in nature with other class members as the audience.
 Note: English will count!
 The first draft of the report will be edited by class members.
 Members of the class will be review and edit the report, make comments, and return the report to the author.
 The final version of the report (the one graded by the instructor) will be due on the day of the author's class presentation.
 Only the final version of the report will be graded.

-Exams: The mid-term exam will be administered in class one day during the second or third week of October as arranged with students in the class.
+The mid-term exam will be administered in class one day during the second or third week of October as arranged with students in the class.

 Homework: Homework problems are optional and will not be graded.
 However, homework assignments will be good practice for the exams, which are based in part on the homework assignments.